j-brooke/BattlePlan/README.md

 The rest of these instructions assume the earlier situation, but hopefully it's obvious how to adapt.

+More detailed instructions on how to setup and run can be found in docs/how-to-run.txt.

 ### Play

 To start the game's menu from which you can select and play scenarios, type: